10 Nabbed Over Power Theft - UrduPoint

 10 Nabbed Over Power Theft

-According to official sources,the task force teams raided various areas and caught ten accused involved in electricity theft from main lines and meter tampering.
+According to official sources,the task force teams raided various areas and caught 10 accused involved in electricity theft from main lines and meter tampering.

 They were identified as Nisar Ahmad,Khadam Hussain,Dilawar Ali,Arshad,Abu Abida,Dost Muhammad,Ishtiaq , Aoun Muhammad and others.